Download GSI Application (HERE)

-- A recording with the information and reading passage given on the following pages.
+- Provide an audio recording with the information and reading passage given below.

 - Copies of all academic transcripts.

-- Letters of recommendation from three professors who know the applicant’s academic work and/or qualifications for the teaching of Spanish, Portuguese, or Catalan.
+- Letters of recommendation from two professors who know the applicant’s academic work and/or qualifications for the teaching of Spanish, Portuguese, or Catalan.

-C. Continuing Graduate Students at Berkeley applying to the Department for the first time must provide the cassette records and the materials listed in “B”, as well as the general Application for a Graduate Student Instructorship.
+- Continuing Graduate Students at Berkeley applying to the Department for the first time must provide an audio recording with the passage and the materials listed in “B”, as well as the general Application for Graduate Student Instructorship.

-Please do not record in stereo.
-First time applicants may submit individual recordings for any or all of the three languages taught in the Department.
-Include the material for both Part I and Part II on each recording.
+First time applicants may submit individual recording for any or all of the three languages taught in the Department.
+You must include the material for Part I and Part II on each recording.

 - Spanish Passage